jhumigas/payloads-stats-backend/README.md

 Each device playing a video sends statistics to our data pipeline.
 That data is sent by each device through HTTP as **JSON payloads**.
 Each device sends one payload **every 30 seconds**.

-The content of each payload is described below :
+The content of each payload is described below:
 ```
 {
     "token" : "c98arf53-ae39-4c9d-af44-c6957ee2f748",